raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 # SPI

 <a name="overview"></a>
-The Raspberry Pi family of devices is equipped with a number of [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) buses.
+Raspberry Pi computers are equiped with a number of [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) buses.
 SPI can be used to connect a wide variety of peripherals - displays, network controllers (Ethernet, CAN bus), UARTs, etc. These devices are best supported by kernel device drivers, but the `spidev` API allows userspace drivers to be written in a wide array of languages.

 <a name="hardware"></a>
 ## Hardware

 The BCM2835 core common to all Raspberry Pi devices has 3 SPI Controllers:

-* SPI0, with two hardware chip selects, is available on the header of all Pis (although there is an alternate mapping that is only usable on a Compute Module.
+- SPI0, with two hardware chip selects, is available on the header of all Pis (although there is an alternate mapping that is only usable on a Compute Module).

-* SPI1, with three hardware chip selects, is available on 40-pin versions of Pis.
+- SPI1, with three hardware chip selects, is available on 40-pin versions of Pis.

-* SPI2, also with three hardware chip selects, is only usable on a Compute Module because the pins aren't brought out onto the 40-pin header.
+- SPI2, also with three hardware chip selects, is only usable on a Compute Module because the pins aren't brought out onto the 40-pin header.

 BCM2711 adds another 4 SPI buses - SPI3 to SPI6, each with 2 hardware chip selects.
 All are available on the 40-pin header (provided nothing else is trying to use the same pins).